benthomasson/ftl-document/examples/minecraft.md

 - Confirm no error messages about Java not being found

 - Run the startup script (start.bat or start.sh)
-- Verify server console shows "Done" message without errors
+- Verify server console appears and shows "Done" message
+- Check that no error messages appear during startup
-- Check that server.properties file exists and contains your settings
+- Confirm server.properties file exists and contains your settings
-- Confirm eula.txt shows `eula=true`

-- Start Minecraft client on same machine
+- Start Minecraft client on same computer
-- Go to Multiplayer → Direct Connect
+- Go to Multiplayer > Direct Connect
-- Enter `localhost:25565` (or your custom port)
+- Enter "localhost" or "127.0.0.1"
 - Verify successful connection to server

 - **For LAN**: Have another device on same network connect using internal IP
 - **For Internet**: Use online port checker tool (e.g., yougetsignal.com) to verify port 25565 is open
-- Test connection from external network using your external IP address
+- Test connection from external network if possible

-- Confirm no "connection timed out" errors when connecting
-- Verify firewall rules allow Java/Minecraft traffic
-- Test both TCP and UDP protocols if possible

-- Monitor server console for lag warnings
+- Monitor server console for any error messages
 - Check server TPS (ticks per second) - should be close to 20
-- Verify RAM usage stays within allocated limits
+- Verify RAM usage is within allocated limits
-- Confirm CPU usage is reasonable for your hardware
+- Test with expected number of players to ensure stable performance

-- Test that whitelist blocks unauthorized players (if enabled)
+- Confirm whitelist is working (unauthorized players cannot join)
-- Verify operator commands work for designated ops
+- Verify operator permissions are correctly assigned
-- Confirm server responds appropriately to player connections
+- Check that only necessary ports are open in firewall
+- Test that server stops gracefully with "stop" command

 ## Produces
 - A fully functional Minecraft Java Edition server
-- Proper network configuration for player access (LAN or Internet)
-- Security measures including whitelist and operator controls
+- Proper Java runtime environment installation
+- Server configuration files (server.properties, whitelist.json, ops.json)
 - Startup scripts for easy server management
-- Firewall configuration allowing server traffic
+- Network configuration for player access (LAN or Internet)
+- Security measures including firewall rules and whitelist
-- Documentation of server settings and connection details
+- Backup-ready server directory structure
+- Administrative tools and operator access